hirariaz01/Data-Analyst-Projects/README.md

 # Data Analyst Portfolio

-This repository is mainly for projects I have done along my learning journey for Data Wranling,Mining and Visualization.
+This repository is mainly for projects I have done along my learning journey for Data Mining,Wrangling and Visualization.
 Presented in the form of Python Jupyter Notebooks, and  markdown files.

 Tools and language: Tableau, python, SQL, Cognos Analytics